History of Marseille: Marseille after World War II

 After the war, much of the city was rebuilt during the 1950s.
 The governments of East Germany, West Germany and Italy paid massive reparations, plus compound interest, to compensate civilians killed, injured, left homeless or destitute as a result of the war.

+The Corsican mafia continued its heavy presence in the city it established before the second world war.
+The mafia, alongside American mobster Lucky Luciano, devised the French connection, a system of heroin trafficking which became the world's largest drug trafficking network.
+The French connection was dismantled in the 1970s, which hindered the growth of the Corsican mafia, but its influence prevails to this day.

 From the 1950s onward, the city served as an entrance port for over a million immigrants to France.
 In 1962, there was a large influx from the newly independent Algeria, including around 150,000 returned Algerian settlers (pieds-noirs).
 Many immigrants have stayed and given the city a French-African quarter with a large market.

 In December 1994, the Marseille Provence Airport was where the GIGN stormed Air France Flight 8969, which had been hijacked by 4 GIA terrorists.
 All four hijackers were killed and the passengers were freed.

 In the 21st century Marseille regularly attracts media attention due to drug trafficking and shootings that take place especially in the north of the city.